troglobit/troglobit.github.io/_posts/2017-02-11-running-ikiwiki-in-merecat-httpd.markdown

     make
     sudo make install

-Now, to start playing with Ikiwiki, simply start the server:
+Now, to start playing with Ikiwiki, simply start the httpd as your user on a non-priviliged port:

-    merecat -c '**.cgi' -p 8080 /usr/lib/w3m
+    merecat -n -p 8080

 ... and open http://localhost:8080/~jocke/wiki/ in your browser :smiley:

-**NOTE:** Although Merecat httpd is a fork of [thttpd](http://acme.com/software/thttpd/).
+**NOTE:** Although Merecat httpd is a fork of [thttpd][].
 Compared to its forefather Mercat is fully capable of running ikiwiki without any patches.
 Problems with port not being included in `HTTP_HOST` or missing trailing slash in `PATH_INFO`, have all been fixed.

 Cheers!